DISCOVER | EXPLORE | CREATE

 How do I apply for a scholarship?

 Thanks to several companies that partner with the CS Department at Mines, we are able to offer funding for those on the free/reduced lunch program.
-If budget allows, we will also provide scholarships to other girls with financial need.
-In order to apply for a scholarship, send an email to saraujo@mines.edu including the following information:
+If budget allows, we will also provide scholarships to other children with financial need.
+In order to apply for a scholarship, send an email to cliebe@mines.edu including the following information:

 Scan or photo of free/reduced lunch acceptance letter